-When prescribed for Frequent/Planned Replacement Wear, the Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eye care professional.
+When prescribed for Frequent/Planned Replacement Wear, the Bausch & Lomb SofLens Toric (alphafilcon A) Visibility Tinted Contact Lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eye care professional.
 The lens may be disinfected using a chemical disinfection system.